TanStack/router/docs/guide/routes.md

 ## Registering Router Types

 TanStack Router provides amazing support for TypeScript, even for things you wouldn't expect like bare imports straight from the library!
 To make this possible, you must register your router's types using TypeScripts' [Declaration Merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) feature.
-This is done by extending the `Register` interface on your framework's router module.
-For example, if you are using React, you would extend the `Register` interface on `@tanstack/react-router` with a `router` property that has the type of your `router` instance:
+This is done by extending the `Register` interface on `@tanstack/react-router` with a `router` property that has the type of your `router` instance:

 ```tsx
 declare module '@tanstack/react-router' {